fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Nullability warnings are never emitted for the `obj` type.

-> NOTE: The rationale for this is that reflection-based APIs are generally much simpler if nullability is not tracked For example consdier
+> NOTE: The rationale for this is that reflection-based APIs are generally much simpler if nullability is not tracked For example consider
 >     static member PreComputeRecordReader : recordType:Type  * ?bindingFlags:BindingFlags -> (obj -> obj[])
 > versus
 >     static member PreComputeRecordReader : recordType:Type  * ?bindingFlags:BindingFlags -> ((obj | null) -> (obj | null)[])